MPAS-Dev/compass/latest/_sources/developers_guide/ocean/test_groups/global_ocean.rst.txt

 model runs for an additional 10 days without Rayleigh friction.
 The dynamic adjustment test case takes advantage of Jinja templating for streams files to use the same streams template for each step in the test case, see :ref:`dev_step_add_streams_file_template`.

+WC14
+^^^^

+The class :py:class:`compass.ocean.tests.global_ocean.mesh.wc14.dynamic_adjustment.WC14DynamicAdjustment`
+defines a test case for performing dynamical adjustment on the mesh.
+In the ``damped_adjustment_1`` through ``damped_adjustment_6`` steps, the model is run for durations ranging from 6 hours to 3 days with gradually increasing time step and gradually weakening Rayleigh friction (from ``1e-3`` 1/s to ``0``) to damp the velocity field.
+In the ``simulation`` step, the model runs for an additional 24 days without Rayleigh friction.
+The dynamic adjustment test case takes advantage of Jinja templating for streams files to use the same streams template for each step in the test case, see :ref:`dev_step_add_streams_file_template`.

 .. _dev_ocean_global_ocean_files_for_e3sm: